56kcloud/Training/Docker/kickstart/chapters/bridge-network.md

 If you try and curl the IP address on a different port number it will fail.

 > **NOTE:** The port mapping is actually port address translation (PAT).

+## Next Steps
+For the next step in the tutorial, head over to [Docker Networking](./bridge-network.md)